jafaryor/knowledge-base/Design Patterns/README.md

     They also assist in recasting parts of the system which don't fit a particular purpose into those that do.
     [  `Decorator`, `Facade`, `Flyweight`, `Adapter`, `Proxy` ]
-* `Behavioral Design Patterns` - focus on improving or streamlining the communication between disparate objects in a system.
+* `Behavioral Design Patterns` - focus on improving the communication between disparate objects in a system.
     [ `Iterator`, `Mediator`, `Observer`, `Visitor` ]

 ## Design Pattern List: